uoa-compsci-399/marker-allocation-tool-api/README.md

 - work on a existing branch (not develop or main)
 - or checkout from develop and name the branch according the branch name specified in the trello item e.g. MAT-2

+Once you are done with a branch create a pull request to develop.

 Do not merge develop branch into main until we are ready to do a deployment and have done testing.